The Lewis Rudin Glaucoma Prize

 - There are no geographic or citizenship restrictions

 Articles published in the previous calendar year (January – December) are eligible for nomination in the subsequent year.
-For example, articles published in 2018 are eligible for nomination from July – September 2019.
-The 2018 award will be announced at the end of 2019, and the winner will be recognized at the ARVO 2020 Annual Meeting.
+For example, articles published in 2019 are eligible for nomination from July – Sept.
+2020.
+The award prize is given to the first and corresponding authors.

 |Recipients notified||February 2020|